Lacrosse stick: Head

 In 1970, the first patent (US Patent #3,507,495) for a synthetic lacrosse stick was issued to STX.
 A modern lacrosse stick consists of a plastic molded head attached to a metal or composite shaft.
 The head is strung with nylon or leather strings to form a pocket.
-The dimensions of the stick (length, width, sidewall height, and depth of the pocket) are governed by league rules, such as NCAA rules for collegiate players or FIL rules for international players.
+The dimensions of the stick (length, width, sidewall height, and depth of the pocket) are governed by league rules, such as NCAA rules for collegiate players or World Lacrosse rules for international players.

+For field players in men's lacrosse, the head of the stick must be 6 to 10 in wide at its widest point under NCAA rules.
+In order to prevent the ball from being stuck in the crosse, the two sidewalls cannot be any closer than 3 inches at any point between 1.25 inches from the throat of the head, to 5 inches from the throat of the head.
+When it reaches 5 inches from the throat of the head, the sidewalls may be between 3.5 inches apart and 4 inches apart on the front of the head, and must be 3.5 inches apart on the back of the head.
+The head of the stick must also be a minimum of 10 inches in length; length is measured from the outside of the head to the beginning of the throat.